Penn Medicine Becker ENT

 About Septoplasty Surgery at Penn Medicine Becker ENT & Allergy

-Breathing difficulties from a deviated septum can disrupt your life, but we’re here to help.
+Breathing difficulties from a deviated septum can disrupt your life in many ways, but we’re here to help.
 The board-certified ENTs at Penn Medicine Becker ENT & Allergy offer this effective and permanent solution to their patients who are good candidates.

 Septoplasty is a safe outpatient procedure, typically performed under general anesthesia.
 Through a small incision inside the nostril, the surgeon reshapes the deviated septum to improve airflow and relieve symptoms.
 In rare cases, the septum is removed, reconstructed, and re-implanted for the best possible results.